safiranugroho/sensor-sensibility/README.md

 The visualisations should be updated in near real time.

 The sensor stream it connects to can be found here: https://www.pubnub.com/developers/realtime-data-streams/sensor-network/

+## Requirements
+- Node.js 8.15+

+## Running the application
+Clone the repository and run `./go` to run the application locally.
+This will open `http://localhost:1234` on your browser.